admin-ch/CovidCertificate-Apidoc/README.md

-# covidcertificate-apidoc
-API documentation for the integration of primary systems with the machine to machine API.
+# Swiss Covid Certificate - API documentation

+## Introduction

+The covid certificate system can be used by third party systems in order to generate, revoke and verify covid certificates compatible with the EU digital green certificate.
+This repository contains technical information about how to integrate third party systems.

+### Links to EU digital green certificate
+- Specification of EU digital greeen certificate: https://ec.europa.eu/health/ehealth/covid-19_en
+- Code repository of EU digital greeen certificate: https://github.com/eu-digital-green-certificates

+## Third party system integration

+### Integration patterns

+### Security architecture

+## API doc

 Please import the `api-doc.json` file in the https://editor.swagger.io to see the visualization.

-## Error list
+### Error list
 There is a custom error body for the request if the server side parameter validation fails.
 - `{451, "No vaccination data was specified"}`
 - `{452, "No person data was specified"}`